diveshthapa/calculator/README.md

 3. Multiply
 4. Division

-5. Feel free to modity this project accoridng to your requirements
+5. Feel free to modity this project according to your requirements.